Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 Elevation and design in Anthem and Seven Hills can increase freeze risk compared to lower valley areas.

 These communities sit between 2,500 and 3,200 feet above sea level, significantly higher than the Las Vegas Strip.
-During April–May and September–October, the temperature swings between day and night can exceed 30 degrees.
+From April through May and from September through October, the temperature swings between day and night can exceed 30 degrees.

-Marginal refrigerant levels that do not cause freezing during stable summer heat can drop into freezing conditions during cooler nights.
-Morning sun warms the outdoor unit, but ice formed overnight may not fully melt before the next cooling cycle begins.
+Refrigerant levels that do not cause freezing during the summer heat can drop into freezing conditions during cooler nights.
+Morning sun may warm the outdoor unit, but ice formed overnight may not fully melt before the next cooling cycle begins.

-Many Anthem and Inspirada homes feature west-facing designs with large afternoon sun exposure.
-During peak heat hours, systems operate at maximum capacity for four to six consecutive hours.
-Under sustained load, small mechanical weaknesses—weak capacitors, minor refrigerant loss, partially restricted filters—can become major failures.
+Many Anthem and Inspirada homes are designed to face west.
+So, they tend to experience large afternoon sun exposure.
+During peak heat hours, these homes’ systems can operate at maximum capacity for four to six consecutive hours.

-Many homes built during the mid-2000s housing expansion now have systems reaching 12–15 years of service.
-In Henderson’s climate, the typical system lifespan averages 10–12 years.
+Many homes built during the mid-2000s housing expansion now have systems that have been in constant service for 12 to 15 years.
+In Henderson’s climate, the typical system lifespan averages between 10 and 12 years.
 As components age, failure rates increase sharply, and icing becomes more common.

 How to Tell If Your Henderson Heat Pump Is Freezing Up